mhuggins/boxviewrb/README.md

 <a name="viewerjs_url"/>
 #### ViewerJS URL

 This url can be used with viewerjs to display the assets without using the Box iframe or downloading the assets yourself.
-Requires a session_id.
+Requires a `session_id`.

 ```ruby
 BoxView::Session.viewerjs_url